Wireless Application Service Providers’ Association Code of Conduct

 You’ve been unsubscribed from [service name].
 To resubscribe [service activation instructions].
 You’ll then be resubscribed at [cost of service and frequency of billing].

 11.9.11.
-A user must be removed from a subscription service if no successful bills have been processed for that service for more than three months, or if there is an indication from one of the mobile networks that the number is no longer in use.
+A user must be removed from a subscription service if no successful bills have been processed for that service for more than three months, or if there is an indication from one of the mobile networks that the number is no longer in use or has been recycled.